 They continued to live at 391 Commonwealth during the 1910-1911 season, but then purchased and moved to 447 Beacon.

-By the 1911-1912 winter season, 391 Commonwealth was the home of Ellen Anderson’s son-in-law and daughter, Francis and Harriet Parker.
-During the previous season, they had lived in an apartment at the Chesterfield at 371 Commonwealth.
-They also maintained a home in Bedford, which had been their year-round residence since they moved from 455 Marlborough in about 1894.
-Harriet Parker is shown as the owner of 391 Commonwealth on the 1912, 1917, 1928, and 1938 Bromley maps.
+On February 1, 1911, 391 Commonwealth was acquired from Josephine Dexter by Ellen Anderson’s daughter, Harriet (Anderson) Parker.
+She and her husband, Francis Stanley Parker, made it their home.
+They previously had lived at The Chesterfield at 371 Commonwealth.
+They also maintained a home in Bedford, which had been their primary residence since they moved from 455 Marlborough in about 1894.

 Francis Parker was a wholesale coal dealer.

-By late 1944, 391 Commonwealth was the home of Mrs. Elizabeth Ann (Joyce) Broderick, the former wife of Walter Michael Broderick.
+On October 9, 1944, 391 Commonwealth was acquired by Mrs. Elizabeth Ann (Joyce) Broderick, the former wife of Walter Michael Broderick.
 She previously had lived in an apartment at 333 Commonwealth.

 Elizabeth Joyce Broderick owned a direct mail advertising company, the Joyce Letter Shop at 462 Boylston.

 In November of 1944, she applied for (and subsequently received) permission to convert 391 Commonwealth from a single-family dwelling into two apartments, one on the first and second floor, and the other on the third floor.
 She specified that she would not use the fourth floor unless and until a second means of egress was provided.